Pre-Order: Conversations About Brain Injury

 Cost: $1,800 per quarter or $6,000 for the year

-Cost: $2,500 per quarter (approx $150 per episode) or $8,000 for the year
+Cost: $2,500 per quarter (approx $200per episode) or for a substantial discount of

 5. Concussion Discussions Summit Sponsor: Receive mention as the sponsor at the beginning of each video in this series, as well as on all promotional and follow up emails.
 Additional coverage as the sponsor will be distributed on social media leading up to and during the live summit, as well as on the banner in the private FB group.
 Additionally you will receive the full list of new attendees who register for the summit (approx 3,000).
 In addition to those registered, it also goes out to our entire email list.
 Also, you will be included in the Concussion Discussions Volume 3 Anthology and listed as the collaborator. www.concussiondiscussions.com